-Read Luke 3: 21-22 and Luke 4: 1-44.
+Friday, June 14, 2019 Read Luke 3: 21-22 and Luke 4: 1-44.

 Up until Jesus was baptized and received the Holy Spirit, He had no ministry.
 It was after receiving the Holy Spirit that He was able to fight the temptations of the enemy, perform miracles, preach to the masses, and teach people about God's amazing love.
-Last Sunday evening, John Hobbs preached, "If Jesus needed the Holy Spirit in His life to do ministry, to do the work God had for Him to accomplish, then doesn't it make sense that you and I would need the Holy Spirit in our lives?"
-Billy Graham explains, "Why do we need the fullness of the Holy Spirit?
-Because only in the power of the Spirit can we live a life that glorifies God."
+The disciples experienced this same power, going forth in ministry, once they received the Holy Spirit, once they recognized the gift God was giving them.

 When we accepted Jesus into our lives, the Holy Spirit came to live within us.
 Throughout our lives, the Holy Spirit will continue to take more control of our actions and our speech if we allow it.
 The Holy Spirit will give us boldness, courage, faith, and will work through us to fight the enemy and bring life to the lost, to be witnesses for Jesus Christ.
-Remember, "It is never a question of how much you and I have of the Spirit, but how much He has of us."
 We must allow the Spirit to work in our lives, opening ourselves up more and more to the power of the Holy Spirit.
+We must stop trying to do things on our own and surrender more and more to the Spirit's guidance and power.
+Pray that God will help you open your life and will up more to the Holy Spirit.
+Pray that God will help you be obedient to the Holy Spirit's promptings in your life.
+Pray that the Holy Spirit will overflow in your life and lead you in where you should go and what you should do.
+Open your heart to all God has for you.